DevOps-Sad-people/itu-minitwit/report/4-reflection.md

 2. Gabor and Zalan
 3. Sebastian and Nicklas

 These Friday meetings worked very well for us, as we all had a very busy schedule.
 These meetings allowed us to delegate the work, inspect the progess, adapt the plan and be up to date in terms of the implementation details.
-While still going in depth into almost all subject.
+While still going in depth into the subjects.

 ### [Seb/Nick] MERGE THIS INTO PROCESS SECTION Development environemnt: local => branch => staging => production